skukla/vm-from-scratch/BUILDING-THE-B2C-DEMO-CASES.md

 3. Click `Schedule New Update`
 4. Choose `Assign to Existing Update`
 5. Select the appropriate Fourth of July Sale
+6. Set the status to: `Active`
-6. Save the update
+7. Save the update
-7. Save the rule
+8. Save the rule
-8. Reindex
+9. Reindex

 <a id="summer-sale-lead-out"></a>
 ##### Summer Sale Lead-out